-- ➤ Complete Streets refers to a transportation design approach that aims to create roadways that are safe and accessible for all users, including pedestrians, cyclists, motorists, and public transit users. - ▶ Vision Zero is a road safety initiative with the ultimate goal of eliminating all traffic-related fatalities and severe injuries.
+- Complete Streets refers to a transportation design approach that aims to create roadways that are safe and accessible for all users, including pedestrians, cyclists, motorists, and public transit users.
+This does not mean that every road needs a non-motorized facility, but rather that the planning and design of the network provide for all users. - ▶ Vision Zero is a road safety initiative with the ultimate goal of eliminating all traffic-related fatalities and severe injuries.
 The initiative prioritizes safety over speed and encourages the development of strategies that prevent crashes and protect vulnerable road users.